Aleksandar Zega

-Aleksandar Zega (29 May 1860, Novo Selo – 29 March 1928, Belgrade) was a prominent Serbian chemist who held professional positions in the Government, Municipal and Customs Laboratories, and made a number of applied and theoretical contributions.
+Aleksandar Zega (29 May 1860 – 29 March 1928) was a Serbian chemist.
+He held professional positions in the Government, Municipal and Customs Laboratories, and made a number of applied and theoretical contributions.
 He dealt with analytical and organic chemistry, specifically the analysis of mineral waters and foodstuffs.
 He studied and worked in Switzerland, however he wrote and published most of his works during his work and stay in Serbia.
 He was a contemporary of Milorad Z. Jovičić (1868–1937) and Wladimir Brunetti.